gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 ## Episode 11: Eyes Everywhere

-Maddy had never seen the ocean, but she had read about it in Shaper Leaf's books.
+Maddy had never seen the ocean, but she had read about it in Commander Leaf's books.
-She knew that it was as deep as the highest mountains were high, and that its depths were darker than a moonless night.
+She knew that it was as deep as the highest mountains were high, and that its bottom were darker than a moonless night.
-Strange creatures lives there, fish whose mouths were half the size of their bodies and wriggling things like glowing ribbons and bots that looked like lobsters on stilts, all of them patiently waiting to consume whatever came to them from above.
+Strange creatures lives there, fish whose mouths were half the size of their bodies, wriggling things like glowing ribbons and bots that looked like lobsters on stilts, all of them patiently waiting to consume whatever came to them from above.